benshimonz/V1/README.md

 Sometimes we are looking for things that are not in the graph (e.g. _any person whose first name is Lior, and doesn't own a red vehicle_).
 Such patterns are composed of:

 * A left component that ends with an entity (_any person whose first name is Lior_)
-* A No-existance / a no-connection language element (_"and doesn't"_)
+* A No-existance / a no-connection language element (_"doesn't"_)
 * A relationship / path (_own)
 * A right component that starts with an entiy (_a red vehicle_)

 An assignment is a multi-set of concrete elements only to the left component.

-In the example above, there are actually two possibilities: (i) there may be no red vehicles at all, or (ii) there may be red vehicles, but none of them is owned by a person whose first name is Lior.
+The example above covers two cases: (i) there may be no red vehicles at all, or (ii) there may be red vehicles, but none of them is owned by a person whose first name is Lior.

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/BB05.png)